Your digging level

 Description

-Celtic folk music is a pan-regional folk tradition rooted in the Celtic-speaking and Celtic-influenced areas of northwestern Europe, especially Ireland and Scotland, but also Wales, Cornwall, the Isle of Man, Brittany (France), and the Iberian regions of Galicia, Asturias, and parts of northern Portugal (Trás‑os‑Montes).
+Celtic folk music is the modern umbrella for living folk traditions that grew from the Celtic-speaking regions of Ireland, Scotland, Wales, Cornwall, the Isle of Man, Brittany (France), and the northwestern Iberian areas of Galicia, Asturias, and Cantabria, as well as Trás-os-Montes in Portugal.

 Sources: Spotify, Wikipedia, Discogs, RYM, MB, user feedback and other online sources